snubwoody/wakunguma.com/src/pages/blog/roll-your-own-auth.md

 ## Combined identities
 You might want a way to join identities.
 A user should be able to sign in with their email and password, as well as their google account with the same email.

+## Session
+A session is created when a user signs in, it allows them to use the app on that device as normal.

+### Managing sessions
+Users will need access to all the sessions they have across devices, with the ability to revoke any and all sessions.

 ## MFA
 - Passkeys